JennEYoon/datasciY/logs-8.2.2020.md

     Next meet in 2 weeks.
     Re-activated login to Slack WCC, #python-machine learning (new).
     Piped up, but not overly.
 Allowed space for Lisa to answer most questions.
+    * Used new bluetooth Mpow Jaws headset, worked well.
+Setup sound, disable default on computer first.
+      Zoom used my audio setting (from computer).
+    * Along with Lisa, was the most knowledgeable participant.